 1.2 Data on ideological bias in philosophy

 Two surveys provide relevant data.
 Using the liberal/conservative distinction, Honeycutt and Freberg (2017) polled 618 academics from various disciplines, including philosophy, across four Californian universities.
 They found an overt bias against both conservatives among liberals and against liberals among conservatives in, for instance, the assessment of grant applications, the review of papers, and hiring decisions.
 Their data analysis does not allow for specific conclusions about the field of philosophy, however.
 Yancey (2011) conducted a study that does.
 He surveyed 160 US philosophers on whether being a Democrat or a Republican damages acceptance of job applicants.
-Using a 7-point scale positively correlated with level of acceptance for each group (1 = not at all; 7 = very much), he found a mean score of 4.248 for Democrats and a mean score of 3.699 for Republicans (2011: 117, 188).
+Using a 7-point scale that indicated(????) level of acceptance for each group (1 = not at all; 7 = very much), he found a mean score of 4.248 for Democrats and a mean score of 3.699 for Republicans (2011: 117, 188).
 Since scoring below the 4.0 mid-point indicated that applicants were more likely to be rejected than accepted solely on the basis of their ideology, the data suggest the presence of a bias against Republicans in the sample.
 As far as we know, these two studies provide all of the existing professionally gathered and published quantitative data on ideological bias, discrimination, and hostility in philosophy.

 1.3 Informally gathered data and anecdotes